sonertari/PFFW/README.md

 		+ README.md
 		+ src/lib/defs.php

-	+ Bump version number XY in the sources, if upgrading
+	+ Bump the version number XY in the sources, if upgrading
 		+ README.md

-	+ Update based on release date, project changes, and news, if upgrading
+	+ Update based on the release date, project changes, and news, if upgrading
 		+ config/etc/motd
 		+ meta/root.mail
 		+ README.md